chteufleur/HTTPAuthentificationOverXMPP/README.md

  * https_port : HTTPS port to bind (default: 9093, desactive: -1)
  * https_cert_path : Path to the certificate file (default: ./cert.pem)
  * https_key_path : Path to the key file (default: ./key.pem)
- * http_timeoute_sec : Define a timeout if user did not give an answer to the request (default: 60)
+ * http_timeout_sec : Define a timeout if user did not give an answer to the request (default: 60)

 __Bold config__ are mandatory.